 In addition to the TUM License and the PD-1 In-License, we have other in-license agreements and may seek to enter into additional agreements with other third parties in the future granting similar license rights with respect to other potential drug candidates.
-If we fail to comply with any of the conditions or obligations or otherwise breach the terms of the TUM License or the PD-1 In-License, the Kelun Agreement, or any future license agreement we may enter on which our business or drug candidates are dependent, TUM, Enumeral, Kelun, or other licensors may have the right to terminate the applicable agreement in whole or in part and thereby extinguish our rights to the licensed technology and intellectual property and/or any rights we have acquired to develop and commercialize certain drug candidates, including, with respect to the TUM License and PD-1 In-License, our Anticalin drug therapies.
+If we fail to comply with any of the conditions or obligations or otherwise breach the terms of the TUM License or the PD-1 In-License, the Kelun Agreement or any future license agreement we may enter on which our business or drug candidates are dependent, TUM, Enumeral, Kelun or other licensors may have the right to terminate the applicable agreement in whole or in part and thereby extinguish our rights to the licensed technology and intellectual property and/or any rights we have acquired to develop and commercialize certain drug candidates, including, with respect to the TUM License and PD-1 In-License, our Anticalin drug therapies.
 Under the TUM License, we can terminate the licenses to any or all licensed patents upon specified advance notice to TUM.
-TUM may terminate the license license of the agreement only for cause.
-Termination of the TUM License does not terminate our rights in patents assigned to us but would terminate the PD-1 In-License only upon a material breach by us that is not cured.
-The loss of the rights licensed to us under our license agreement that we may enter granting us rights on which our business or drug candidates are dependent, roug candidates and would materially harm our business, prospects, financial condition and results of operations.
+TUM may terminate the license provisions of the agreement.
+Under the PD-1 In-License, we can terminate the agreement upon 30 days' notice to Enumeral.
+Enumeral may terminate the PD-1 In-License only upon a material breach by us that is not cured.
+The loss of the rights licensed to us under our license agreement with TUM or Enumeral, or any future license agreement that we may enter granting us rights on which our business or drug candidates are dependent, would eliminate our ability to further develop the applicable drug candidates and would materially harm our business, prospects, financial condition and results of operations.